QudevETH/PycQED_py3/README.md

 # Update pip within the virtual environment
 python -m pip install --upgrade pip

-# Installed the required packages for the repository
+# Install the required packages for the repository
 pip install -r requirements.txt

 # Only on measurement PCs where the NI DAQmx package is installed